 The winter weather can make planning fun family outings challenging.
 Thankfully, if you’re looking for a place to warm up and have fun, you’ll find a huge assortment of options close to home.
 Whether your family is looking to enjoy your favorite sports without dealing with the harsh elements outdoors or you want an experience that’s equal parts educational and entertaining, you’ll find it all close to Centennial, Colorado.

 In fact, with so many great indoor places, it can be hard to know where to start.
-So, Crème de la Crème of Centennial put together this list of fun spots close to home for local families to explore.
+So, Crème de la Crème of Lone Tree put together this list of fun spots close to home for local families to explore.

 Think you have to brave the winter weather to enjoy all your favorite winter sports?
 Think again.
 Centennial’s own SNÖBAHN has everything your family needs for a fun, entertaining day of skiing or snowboarding.
 This Colorado-based company delivers an indoor ski and snowboard experience perfect for learners of all ages.